Westerly, Rhode Island, RI, professional dog and pet photographer from New York City

 Where we live, how often we move and why we move adds to - and sometimes subtracts from - the substrate of what we have to offer.

 Someone told me I'd have seven careers.
 I didn't believe it, but I'm thirteen years into career #4 as a professional photographer.

 Career #1 found me in the family business on Nantucket.
 I was a very fancy basketweaver for twelve summers.

 Career #2 found me teaching skiing in Val d'Isere, France and then Vermont.
 I loved those years.
 They were the funnest, most adventurous years of my life.

 Career #3 found me on Wall Street for twelve, mostly fabulous years.
 I ended up as a derivatives specialist.
 Don't hold that against me.
 I still love numbers.
 And volatility.

 Along the way, I won a Minnesota state piano contest when I was 15.
 I ran a few New York City marathons and I got a black belt in Tae Kwon Do.

 I'm still a curious, incredibly resourceful problem-solver.
 Sometimes I wonder about careers #5, 6 & 7.

-If you're not a "brand," you'd hire me to create images of things that give you great joy.
-Things you're proud of.
-Things you love.
+People hire me to create memorable images of things that bring them great joy.
+Things they're proud of.
+Things they love.
 They are family (children, parents & spouses) or beloved dogs.
 Or horses.
 Or even cats.